AlexAsplund/alexasplund.github.io/resources.md

 ---

 ### Blogs and websites
+{% for section in page.resources %}

-{% for section in page.resources.websites %}
+{% for section in resource.websites %}
 #### {{ section.name }}

 {{ section.description }}